FIFA revenue hits $7.5B for current World Cup period - WHIZ News

 DOHA, Qatar (AP) — FIFA earned record revenues of $7.5 billion in the four years of commercial deals tied to the 2022 World Cup in Qatar, the governing body of soccer said Sunday.

+The last three sponsors — two American and one from the Middle East — were announced hours before the opening game: YouTube, Visit Las Vegas and Fine Hygienic Holding, all in the third-tier category of regional sponsors.

-FIFA revealed its earnings to officials from more than 200 of its members.
-It is $1 billion more than income from the previous commercial cycle linked to the 2018 World Cup in Russia.
+The late arrivals to complete the slate of World Cup sponsors helped lift FIFA’s four-year income to more than $1 billion ahead of the previous commercial cycle linked to the 2018 World Cup in Russia.

+The numbers were revealed Sunday at a closed-doors meeting of more than 200 FIFA member federations whose cash grants from the Switzerland-based soccer body have risen sharply since Gianni Infantino was elected in 2016.

-The extra income was buoyed by commercial deals with the World Cup host country.
+The extra income was buoyed by commercial deals with state-backed companies in the gas-rich World Cup host country.
 Qatar Energy joined as a top-tier sponsor, and new third-tier sponsors include Qatari bank QNB and telecoms firm Ooredoo.

-FIFA also added second-tier sponsor deals this year from financial platform crypto.com and a blockchain provider — its first new American sponsor in more than a decade.
+FIFA also added second-tier sponsor deals this year from financial platform crypto.com and a blockchain provider that became its first new American sponsor in more than a decade.

 Key broadcast deals for this year’s World Cup were signed during Sepp Blatter’s presidency in two-tournament deals that included the Russia and Qatar tournaments.
-They included deals with Fox in the United States and Qatari broadcaster BeIN Sports from 2011.
+They included deals with Fox in the United States and Qatari broadcaster BeIN Sports that were sealed in 2011.

 Revenues are likely to approach $10 billion for the next four years thanks to a new financial strategy for women’s soccer and the expanded 2026 World Cup in the United States, Canada and Mexico.